fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 ======

 Both Subscriber and Publisher Node Classes are available to use.
-They use ROS 2 msg definitions as their Inputs and Outputs.
+They use ROS 2 message definitions as their Inputs and Outputs.

 Services and Actions
 ====================

-While topic interaction is nice, the main way you should interact with your robotic system through bt_py are Services and Actions.
+While topic interaction is nice, the main ways you should interact with your robotic system through bt_py are Services and Actions.
-When working with Services and Actions in the past we realized that composing Action Goals/Service Requests and decomposing Action Results/Service Responses needed large amounts of nodes in each tree.
+When working with Services and Actions in the past, we realized that composing Action Goals or Service Requests and decomposing Action Results/Service Responses needed large amounts of nodes in each tree.
 This is why both the **Service** as well as the **Action** Node Classes provide the fields of their Goals/Requests as well as Results/Responses directly in the tree, reducing the need for MessageToFields or FieldsToMessage contructions.